canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 This document explores how to implement CANFAR vmod and proc services using VMs modified to run in the KVM hypervisor (https://github.com/canfar/openstack-sandbox/blob/master/CANFAR2OpenStack.md).
 The test environment for this work is the Cybera Rapid Access Cloud (https://github.com/canfar/openstack-sandbox#cybera-test-environment).

+Features that are required to implement CANFAR services:

+* Dynamic resource requests (users can request specific amounts of **memory**, **numbers of cores**, and **temporary storage space** on execution nodes) (proc)

+* Central repository for VMs that resides outside of specific OpenStack clouds, with a URL that can be provided to access it (proc/vmod)

+* A time limit for the life of an instance (vmod)

 ## Dynamic resource requests

 CANFAR submission files can specify **memory**, **CPU cores**, and **temporary storage space**.
 In OpenStack, one must predefine **flavors**, which are specific choices for these (and other) parameters, required of the execution hardware.
 See http://docs.openstack.org/user-guide-admin/content/dashboard_manage_flavors.html.
 The relevant parameters in OpenStack parlance are: